nahati/contao-isotope-stock/README.md

 ## Special thanks

-...to @andreas.schempp for kind help to securely handle a product update ...to @zoglo for kind help to get integration test running
+- to @andreas.schempp for kind advices how to securely handle a product update
+- to @zoglo for kind help to get integration test running